nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-installation-configuration.md

 ### Authentication

 Nuxeo Drive uses the same authentication way as any user would do with its browser.
-So it can handle basic authentications [available in the platform]({{page page='authentication-and-user-management'}}).
+So it can handle basic authentications [available in the platform]({{page page='authentication-and-user-management'}}) and Kerberos.
 But it is missing several protocols that require deep changes in Nuxeo Drive itself, as of now those are not available:

 - OAuth 2
-- Kerberos (tracked with the ticket [NXDRIVE-37](https://jira.nuxeo.com/browse/NXDRIVE-37))
 - NTLM (tracked with the ticket [NXDRIVE-875](https://jira.nuxeo.com/browse/NXDRIVE-875))

 ## Installation